mailjet/mailjet-apiv3-php/README.md

 <?php
 ...

-// We initialise the client with variables.
-We only keep the secured from the main configuration.
+// Client constructors with specific settings :
 $mj = new \Mailjet\Client(getenv('MJ_APIKEY_PUBLIC'),
-                          getenv('MJ_APIKEY_PRIVATE'),
+                          getenv('MJ_APIKEY_PRIVATE'), true,
-                          ['url' => "www.mailjet.com", 'version' => 'v3.1', 'call' => false]
+                          ['url' => "www.mailjet.com", 'version' => 'v3', 'call' => false]
                         );

-// We only change the version for this call
+// API call with specific options.
+The options passed in the call will only be used for this call.
 $response = $mj->get(Resources::$Contact, [], ['version' => 'v3']);

 ```

-###Here is the priority list :
+Priority list of options, settings, and default configurations in order of precedence:

-Funtion call > Client creation > resource (only with version) > wrapper configuration
+API call > Client constructor > Resource (only with version, available in the Resources Class - Ressources.php) > Wrapper configuration (Config.php)

-Note : the settings pasted in the call will only be used for this call.

-TODO :
-- add a functionality changing the Client configuration
-- add anoter functionality setting the client to the main configuration

-Here is the list of the functionalities working with the version 3.1 :

- - RESSOURCES::$Email

 ## Send a pull request